sahalnazar/endless-pager-jepack-compose/README.md

-# endless-pager-jepack-compose-
+# endless-pager-jepack-compose

-This project demonstrates endless paging where users can continuously swipe items.
-On reaching the last item, it cycles back to the first, creating an endless/infinite loop.
+This project demonstrates how to use Android's Jetpack Compose to construct an endless pager.
+The app allows users to swipe through a list of items continuously without reaching the end.
+When the user reaches the last item, the pager automatically cycles back to the first item, creating an infinite and uninterrupted flow of items.